 When we describe ourselves to others, we frequently draw on these social and community aspects to say something about our identity.
 My Twitter profile, for example, describes me as a critical social psychologist, action researcher, and a working-class academic.
 This describes the communities with which I identify.

 What is a community?

-Until recently, when I thought of the word ‘community’ I picture a quaint English country village with fetes, bunting, and baking competitions.
+Until recently, when I thought of the word ‘community’, I pictured a quaint English country village with fetes, bunting, and baking competitions.
 The traditional definition is that of a group of people living in one place.
-Community as place is however only one definition of community.
+Community as a place is, however, only one definition of community.
 Contemporary definitions of community adopt the idea of a collective of people with a shared sense of identity.